Arpit1033/Blog-App-ReactJS/README.md

 ```
 npm run dev
 ```
-# Setup for Environment varibales of Appwrite
+# Setup for Environment variables of Appwrite
 **To be added later ⏳**